Anthropic touts new AI tools weeks after legal plug-in spurred market rout

 Companies can build and manage their own plug-ins as well, Anthropic said.

-(Reporting By Jeffrey Dastin and Deepa Seetharaman in San Francisco; Editing by Kevin Buckland)
+(Reporting By Jeffrey Dastin and Deepa Seetharaman in San Francisco; Editing by Kevin Buckland and Arun Koyyur)